Ryan McMahon Preview, Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 118 hits and an OBP of .336 this season.
+- McMahon has 118 hits and an OBP of .334, both of which rank first among Colorado hitters this season.

-- Among the qualified batters in baseball, his batting average ranks 85th, his on-base percentage ranks 55th, and he is 43rd in the league in slugging.
+- Among qualified batters, he ranks 90th in batting average, while his on-base percentage ranks 62nd and he is 46th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.